sharonandisi/Opinion-poll/README.md

 - **No raw PII in Git**: respondent-level data, contact info, and qualitative free text stay out of version control.
 Store them offline or in a secure data room.
 - **Aggregation-first sharing**: only publish summary tables, percentages, and charts.
 If sharing tabular data, aggregate to ward/segment level and remove rare attribute combinations that could re-identify individuals.
 - **Notebook hygiene**: scrub preview cells (e.g., `head()`) that might show original responses before committing.
 Replace with mocked samples if needed.
 - **Secrets & configs**: keep API keys or private paths in a `.env` that remains ignored.
-Provide `.env.example` if collaborators need variable names.
-- **Client deliverables**: notes, briefs, and decks often contain sensitive commentary—track them locally but exclude from Git (already handled in `.gitignore`).
+- **Client deliverables**: notes, briefs, and decks often contain sensitive commentary—track them locally but exclude from Git